+Her work has underlying meditative and symbolic elements.
 ‘In my work I focus on the connection, the connection to other people, connection to nature, connection to every breath.’

-Every summer she takes a vacation with her family at a beach in the north of Iceland, where she finds inspiration in the closeness to nature, the remote location, and the lack of electricity.
+Every summer Helga takes a vacation with her family at a beach in the north of Iceland, where she finds inspiration in the closeness to nature, the remote location, and the lack of electricity.
 Her work portrays the personal aspects of her life, mirroring actions, behaviour, people, places, nature, and

 feelings.
 Mogensen also focuses on personal identity, the idea that each maker is an individual with his or her own reality to display.
 No two can be the same.

 Her main focus in her art work is using her personal experience in life. translating that into objects to wear, or even as wall pieces.
 She loves the freedom that is involved in her field.
 The different scales of work, varying